berlinguyinca/spectra-hash/README.md

 You can access it as a REST service, at http://splash.fiehnlab.ucdavis.edu

-Or use one of the availalbe implementations.
+Or use one any of the available implementations, which should have been validated against the REST validation service.

-This documentation is for the Java version only.
-Please be aware that this repository also includes, the REST interface, which wraps around the Java API

-implementations:

-java

 # usage

-## api:
+## java api:
 To generate a new splash, please utilize the following: